vercel/now-serve/README.md

 This packages makes it very easy to share directories using [now](https://zeit.co/now) (by running a single command).

+## How it works

+When running the `ns` command, a temporary directory gets created.
+Within that directory, now-serve will insert a brand new `package.json` that confirms to [now's requirements](https://zeit.co/now#get-started) and therefore contains a start script that runs a new instance of [http-server](https://www.npmjs.com/package/http-server) when being executed on our servers.

+All of this happens completely automatically.
+So after running the command, the only thing you need to do is wait a few seconds until your files have been deployed and share the link! :boom:

 ## Usage

 Install it